 This error indicates that something is wrong with the template(s).
-Unfortunately the error doesn't correspond to one specific issue within the template so it can be a bit difficult to diagnose and find the source of the problem; the below steps will help narrow down the cause of the problem so we can isolate and fix it.
+Unfortunately the error doesn't correspond to one specific issue within the template so it can sometimes be challenging to diagnose and find the source of the problem; the below steps will help narrow down the cause.

 If you are using multiple templates in your merge process, merge to each of them separately to find out specifically which template is causing the "bad mojo" error.
 If the error message results from more than one of the templates, you'll need to take the following steps with each of the templates individually.
 Also, if you're merging to PDF output, you may want to try the below steps with merging to both PDF output and "same as template" output to see if the error message results are different one way versus the other.